salesforce/design-system-react/README.md

 ## Getting Started

-Note: `design-system-react` is optimized for React 0.14.x and uses Lightning Design System 2.1.3.
+`design-system-react` should be paired with React 15.x and Lightning Design System 2.2.x.
 You can find a more complete [getting started guide](https://react.lightningdesignsystem.com/getting-started/) on the documentation site.

 ### New to React?